 - Tips for using and understanding the drawing of facial features

-- Proportion of the head and face within portrait drawing
+- How to create more accurate proportions for the head and face within portrait drawing

 Who should take this course:

 - Artists new to charcoal drawing or portrait drawing